cloudify-cosmo/cloudify-rest-docs/source/includes/_cluster.md

 `PUT "{manager-ip}/api/v3/cluster/nodes/{node-name}"`

 Adds a node to the cluster.
-This prepares the cluster for contacting the new node, runs validations and generates credentials for the new node to use.
-The received credentials should be passed in the "Join cluster" ("Put Cluster State") API call.
+This prepares the cluster for contacting the new node, runs validations and generates credentials for use by a new node.
+The received credentials are passed in the "Join cluster" ("Put Cluster State") API call.

 ## Delete Cluster Node